aymerick/raymond/README.md

 </ul>
 ```

-You can optionally provide an `{{else}}` section which will display only when the passed argument is empty.
+You can optionally provide an `{{else}}` section which will display only when the passed argument is an empty array, an empty slice or an empty map (a `struct` instance is never considered empty).

 ```html
 {{#each paragraphs}}